Code-Institute-Submissions/frontend-milestone-project-1/README.md

-# Restyle website rapper Lange Frans
+# Restyle Website Rapper Lange Frans

 This is the repository of the frontend only (restyled) website of the Dutch rapper and tv-host Lange Frans.
 The primary focus of the website is to let fans and potential fans to see and hear video clips and songs and let them know about new music as it becomes available.
 The aim of the website is also to link the target group to Spotify to let the fan base grow there.
 Another aim is to give information about upcoming events where Lange Frans is on stage.